aws-samples/config-resource-compliance-dashboard/conformance_pack/crcd-conformance-pack-specification.md

 | crcd-ia-ra-vpc-sg-port-restriction-check | Checks if security groups allow unrestricted inbound ports | STANDARD | [VPC_SG_PORT_RESTRICTION_CHECK](https://docs.aws.amazon.com/config/latest/developerguide/vpc-sg-port-restriction-check.html) | Initial Access / Resource Access Protection | AWS::EC2::SecurityGroup |

 ## Rule Details
-For STANDARD rules, all parameters are supported and will not be repated in this file.
+For STANDARD rules, all parameters are supported and will not be repeated in this file.
 Rule parameters are specified for custom rules.

 ### Initial Access rules